MelaniaNitu/Hackathon2024-SmartRCA/README.md

 SmartRCA is a tool leveraging Azure OpenAI services to automate the generation of 5 WHYs Root Cause Analysis (RCA), based on ticket details such as case metadata, case notes and communication emails.

+# Important Notice

-Please note that all confidential information has been masked in the code to ensure security and compliance.
+> **Please note that all confidential information has been masked in the code to ensure security and compliance.**

 ![SmartRCA_Tool_Preview](./SmartRCA.jpg)